Western Massachusetts: The Quabbin and Quaboag regions

 In northern Massachusetts, the higher altitude area to the east of the Connecticut River Valley is known as the North Quabbin region.
 These northern municipalities include Warwick, Orange, Petersham, Phillipston, Wendell, New Salem, and Athol near the New Hampshire border.

 The South Quabbin region (formerly the Swift River Valley) includes the towns of Barre, Belchertown, Pelham, Ware, Hardwick, Leverett, and Shutesbury.
 This area once included the four "Lost Towns" of Enfield, Dana, Greenwich, and Prescott, which were destroyed to make way for the Quabbin Reservoir.

-Farther south, the area called the Quaboag Hills includes Hampden, Monson, Wales, Warren, Holland, and Wilbraham on the Connecticut border.
+Farther south, the area called the Quaboag Hills includes Hampden, Monson, Wales, Warren, Holland, Brimfield, Palmer, and Wilbraham on the Connecticut border.
 Numerous other towns stretching east towards Worcester are sometimes included in the Quaboag Valley region.

 Geology is similar to the Hilltown-Berkshire uplands with resistant metamorphic rocks overlain by thin and rocky soil.
 With less relief, the river valleys are less pronounced, but still moderately high gradient.
 The Quaboag Hills and Valley, the Quabbin Regions, and populated places stretching east towards Worcester are all locally known as "Hill Towns"; a term interchangeable with the Hill Towns west of the Pioneer Valley.